 If you've had a skin infection, blisters, burns, or other trauma to your skin, you may have a loss of pigmentation in the affected area.
-The good news with this type of pigment loss is cosmetics can be used to cover the area.
+The good news is that with this type of pigment loss, cosmetics can be used to cover the area.

 Vitiligo is a pigmentation disorder in which melanocytes (the cells that make pigment) are destroyed.
 As a result, white patches of skin appear on different parts of the body.
-The cause of vitiligo is not known, but some possible causes include physical injury to the skin or certain diseases such as diabetes or thyroid problems.
+Vitiligo may appear after physical injury to the skin or can be associated with autoimmune diseases such as diabetes or thyroid problems.
 There is no cure for vitiligo, but prescription corticosteroid creams or ointments and/or ultraviolet light treatments done in your dermatologist’s office can be helpful in repigmenting the affected areas.